Everyone has idiosyncrasies and superstitions when it comes to studying, especially med students who have everything riding on the USMLE Step 1 exam.

 Now that you’re in the high-backed chair, the first thing you search for is something to prop your feet on.
 Break this habit!
 It inevitably leads to your hips and lower back sagging away from the chair.
 Plant your feet on the floor, and kick-start good posture from the ground up.

-As you sit and study and study and sit, your body caves in on your anterior side.
+As you continue to sit and study for long periods of time, your body caves in on your anterior side.
 Because of this, you tend to take shallower breaths, which can contribute to an overall weariness.

 Breathe in slowly through your nose, fill your belly with air and hold it for a two count.
 Then release and repeat two more times.
 The fresh and full breath will energize you.
 Toss in a little backbend on the inhale, and your whole torso will thank you.